Skip to content

 Is swimming safe for seniors with arthritis?

 Yes.
 Swimming is one of the most recommended exercises for arthritis.
-The buoyancy of water supports up to 90% of your body weight, which removes the pressure from aching joints while the warm water helps to soothe inflammation and improve range of motion.
+The buoyancy of water supports up to 90% of your body weight, which removes pressure from aching joints while warm water helps soothe inflammation and improve range of motion.
+Many seniors with arthritis report less pain and greater mobility after just a few weeks of regular swimming.

 How often should seniors swim?